AidosKuneen/cuckoo/README.md

 This library uses below parameters.

 * cycle = 20 to minimize the size impact to transactions.
-* bits of nodes (log2(#nodes)) = 26, memory usage should be around 256MB.
+* bits of nodes (log2(#nodes)) = 25, memory usage should be around 128MB.
 * easiness = 100% to prevent optimizations e.g. by edge trimming.
 * largest nonce must be over #nodes * 0.7 to prevent earlier solution.

-Note that the PoW should be finished in around 10 minutes.
+PoW should be finished in around 100 seconds, so hash based PoW should be done additionally.

 ## Requirements